SamehAboulDahab/samehabouldahab/README.md

 ## &#x270d; Blog & Writing

-Apart from Marketing & Visualization, I also maintain a blog - you can find my articles on my website at [Sameh.dev](https://sameh.dev/).
+Apart from Marketing & Visualization, I also maintain a blog - you can find my articles on my [website](https://samehabouldahab.com/).

 ## 🔧 Technologies & Tools